majakurcius/hyc2020-tw/create-gh-issue-template.md

 However, GitHub lets you define your own issue templates, which automatically populate a new issue of a given type with the text you predefine.
 This way, you can tell the potential contributor what kind of information you need them to include, and how the issue description should be structured.
 This makes issue processing much easier!

-This is an example of a predefined general issue in [Kyma](https://github.com/kyma-project/kyma):
+This is an example of a predefined issue in [Kyma](https://github.com/kyma-project/kyma):

 ![GitHub issue from template](assets/issue-from-template.png)